sbt/sbt-ci-release/readme.md

 - **GitHub Actions**:

-  Select `Settings -> Secrets -> New repository secret` to add each of the required variables as shown in the next figure:
+  Select `Settings -> Secrets and variables -> Actions -> New repository secret` to add each of the required variables as shown in the next figure:

   ![github-secrets-2021-01-27](https://user-images.githubusercontent.com/933058/111891685-e0e12400-89b1-11eb-929c-24f5b48b24de.png)